Just for Us | Program

 Hey you.
 Yes, you.
 Thanks for coming to this.

-It incubated at Melbourne Comedy Festival in Australia, the Edinburgh Fringe in Scotland, and at the Soho Theatre in London.
-Those will sound like just festivals and places but they represent warm audiences, wonderful staffs, well-made cappuccinos and administrators who took shots on a show that was not yet an Broadway offering.
-I’m also extremely grateful to Greg Nobile, Rachel Sussman and Jenny Gersten, who are bringing this show to Broadway next month — tell your friends or enemies in NYC.
+It incubated at Melbourne Comedy Festival in Australia, the Edinburgh Fringe in Scotland, the Soho Theatre in London and at Los Angeles comedy/storytelling shows.
+Those will sound like just proper nouns but they represent warm audiences, wonderful staffs, well-made cappuccinos and folks who took shots on a show that was not yet a Broadway offering.

 THANK YOUS